laurogripa/polkadot-sdk/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

 ### Disabled validators

 After a validator is disabled in the runtime, validators should no longer accept statements from it.
+Filtering out of statements from disabled validators on the node side is purely an optimization, as it will be done in the runtime as well.

-Because we use the state of the active leaves to check whether a validator is disabled instead of the relay_parent, the notion of being disabled is inherently racy:
+Because we use the state of the active leaves to check whether a validator is disabled instead of the relay parent, the notion of being disabled is inherently racy:
 - the responder has learned about the disabled validator before the requester
 - the receiver has witnessed the disabled validator after sending the request